BakrIOS91/The-News/README.md

 ## The News

-A SwiftUI Application With Composable Archticture (TCA) Design Pattern
+A SwiftUI Application With Composable Archticture (TCA)

 ## Supports